The world's first AF anamorphic lens | Shop now >

 Wide-Angle Lens

-Wide-angle lenses are characterized by a large angle of view and are also called short focal length lenses, with focal lengths less than 40 mm for full-frame DSLR cameras, such as 35 mm, 28 mm, 24 mm, 17 mm, or 14 mm.
+A wide-angle lens is characterized by a large angle of view and is also called a short focal length lens, with a focal length of less than 40 mm for full-frame DSLR cameras, for example, 35 mm, 28 mm, 24 mm, 17 mm, or 14 mm.

 Thanks to the large angle of view, wide-angle lenses can capture expansive scenes with excellent clarity, making them especially suitable for landscape photography.
-However, when using wide-angle lenses, distortion at the edges of the image is usually unavoidable, so it is advisable to position subjects and people in the center of the frame during shooting.
+However, when using a wide-angle lens, distortion at the edges of the image is usually unavoidable, so it is advisable to position subjects and people in the center of the frame when shooting.

 Standard Lens

 A standard lens is a general term for lenses with a viewing angle of about 50°, with focal lengths generally between 40 mm and 50 mm.
-The classic 50 mm standard lens produces an image effect very similar to the human visual impression.
-With an aperture of F1.4 to F1.8, a soft and blurred background can be created.
+The classic standard lens has a focal length of 50 mm, and its image effect closely resembles the human visual impression.
+With an aperture of F1.4 to F1.8, it can create a soft and blurred background.
 It is suitable for indoor portraits and everyday shots without distortion.

 Telephoto Lens

 The Aurora Series 85mm F1.4 Lens is excellent among telephoto lenses.
 The 85 mm focal length, F1.4 aperture, and precise autofocus provide an outstanding portrait experience.
 Thanks to the use of aspherical lenses, ED glass, and HR glass, not only is image quality improved, but the weight is also reduced to only 540 g.
-It is ideal for both photos and video recordings, allowing longer handheld shots or work with gimbal stabilizers.
+It is ideal for both photos and video recordings and allows for longer handheld shots or working with gimbal stabilizers.

 Macro Lens

 Typically, a standard macro lens refers to a lens with a medium focal length of 90 mm to 105 mm, characterized by 1:1 magnification.
-A macro lens is perfect for close-up and macro photography of special subjects, such as insects and flowers.
-Additionally, macro lenses are very effective in detail representation.
+A macro lens is perfect for close-up shots and macro photography of special subjects, such as insects and flowers.
+Additionally, macro lenses are very effective at capturing fine details.

 Conclusion:

-Only by understanding the characteristics of lenses with different focal lengths and which lenses are suitable for which scenarios can one properly choose a lens for various applications.
+Only by understanding the characteristics of lenses with different focal lengths and which lenses are suitable for which scenarios can you choose the right lens for various use cases.
 In portrait photography, prime lenses, zoom lenses, wide-angle lenses, and macro lenses each have their strengths.
-With a prime lens, you can precisely control the focal length, while zoom lenses offer better flexibility and quick adaptation to changing subjects.
+With a prime lens, you can precisely control the focal length, while zoom lenses offer better flexibility and allow quick adaptation to changing subjects.
 For specialized approaches, macro and wide-angle lenses are well suited.

 Leave a comment